 Take Care of the Basics

-- Get at least 7-9 hours of sleep each night.
+- Get at least 7 to 9 hours of sleep each night.

 - Fuel up on healthy foods.